Hartford Seminary, Hartford, CT: Assistant Professor of Contemporary Islam,

 University of Colorado – Boulder

 "Wadud, Amina."
 In Encyclopedia of Muslim-American History, edited by Edward E Curtis.
-Facts of File, Inc., in press.
+Facts of File, Inc.

 "Said, Omar ibn."
 In Encyclopedia of Muslim-American History, edited by Edward E Curtis.
-Facts of File, Inc., in press.
+Facts of File, Inc.

 "Abdur-Rahim, Shareef."
 In Encyclopedia of Muslim-American History, edited by Edward E Curtis.
-Facts of File, Inc., in press.
+Facts of File, Inc.

 "Wahhaj, Siraj."
 In Encyclopedia of Muslim-American History, edited by Edward E Curtis.
-Facts of File, Inc., in press.
+Facts of File, Inc.

 Mathew Weiner and Timur Yuskaev.
 "Training Teachers in American Religious Diversity."
 In Building the Interfaith Youth Movement, edited by Eboo Patel and Patrice C. Brodeur, 155-168.
 Lanham, MD: Rowman & Littlefield, 2006.